nevoland/realue/README.md

 > ➡️ `(duration, callback)`

 Calls `callback` at least every `duration` milliseconds.
 Returns a function that stops future calls of `callback`.
+If `duration` is falsy, uses `requestAnimationFrame`.

 ### Prop helpers